mumerabbasi/HumanActionRecognition/README.md

-# Multi-View Furniture Assembly Action Segmentation
+# Multi-View Furniture Assembly Action Recognition

-This repository hosts a **multi-view dataset** collected specifically for **human action segmentation** tasks in the domain of **furniture assembly**.
+This repository hosts a **multi-view dataset** collected specifically for **human action recognition** tasks in the domain of **furniture assembly**.
 The dataset is captured from **8 synchronized Intel RealSense D435i cameras**, providing multiple viewpoints for each recorded action sequence.

 ## Project: Projektpraktikum Human Activity Understanding